-- Be supportive.
 Being a bride is stressful.
 Believe me, I’ve been there.
 You have enough going on and don’t need your bridesmaids giving you grief about the dress color or groomsmen they’re walking with.
 You need to be a cheerleader for the bride and back her up on all her decisions.

-- Be present.
 We all do it.
 When your friend gets engaged you tell her if she needs anything to let you know.
 But when it’s time for a dress fitting or food tasting, you’re nowhere to be found.
 Show up to these types of things and help make them more fun.
 Your friend will appreciate the company and extra opinion.
 Also, stay off your phone and be in the moment!
-There’s a photographer there the day of the wedding, just be present and be happy for your friend on their day.
+There’s a photographer there on the day of the wedding, just be present and be happy for your friend on their day.

-- Get the exact dress and accessories the bride wants.
 I’m guilty of this.
-I tried on all the mystic grey dresses at David’s Bridal.
+I tried on all the ice blue dresses at David’s Bridal.
 My stylist had me try on a dress in a style that mystic grey came in but I fell in love with this bright cobalt blue color!
 It could be easy to think, “Oh just put me in the middle” or “no one will care what color my dress is anyway.”I also had fun trying on a few wedding dresses.
 I couldn’t help myself!
 I’m pretty sure I said aloud, “No one would notice if I wore this right?”

 Jokes aside, it doesn’t matter what you think of the color or style.
 It matters to the bride and the vision she has for the wedding.
 That’s why it was so nice that David’s Bridal knew exactly what Lauren wanted, it helped me not get off task and to focus on the colors at hand.

-David’s Bridal also had the shoes, jewelry and belts that I needed to complete my bridesmaid’s ensemble.
-You get amazing value for quality and price with price starting under $100.They also have some amazing designer brands like White x Vera Wang, Wonder by Jenny Packham, Violets and Roses, and a new collaboration with Donna Morgan!
+David’s Bridal also had the shoes, jewelry, and belts that I needed to complete my bridesmaid’s ensemble.
+You get amazing value for quality and price with prices starting under $100.They also have some amazing designer brands like White x Vera Wang, Wonder by Jenny Packham, Violets and Roses, and a new collaboration with Donna Morgan!

 If you’re a bride or one of her maids, definitely go to your latest David’s Bridal to check out their selection.
 They made this the most smooth and painless experience!